goaldiggers-kata/goaldiggers/architecture/ArchitectureOverview.md

 - NPC has an intake and waiting for the Community Leader to onboard the NPC onto the platform.
 - As part of the registration the NPC has just raised the request against the service offerings and got the Intake ID assigned.
-- Once the NPC gets onboarded completely, Community Leader will assign him the candidates based on the NPC Capacity, Bandwidth and roadmap which the NPC gets aligned during the initial meeting.
+- Once the NPC gets onboarded, Decision Engine will evaluate and assign the list of candidates meeting the criteria along with the NPC Capacity, Bandwidth and roadmap which the NPC gets aligned during the initial meeting.
 - The below representation shows the high level steps which both the NPC and Community have undergo to complete the onboarding process.
 - Every milestone of the NPC Onboarding process has been captured in the Status Management tile.